Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

 • No experience is required if you want to go down in the cage.

-• Sometimes the water will be extremely rough or far too murky to use the cage; viewing from the boat is still an awesome experience, with excellent photo opportunities.
+• Sometimes the water will be extremely rough or far too murky to use the pen; viewing from the boat is still an awesome experience, with excellent photo opportunities.

-• The cage is of the floating-variety and is custom-made with 12mm galvanized steel mesh.
+• The cage is of the floating variety and is custom-made with 12mm galvanised steel mesh.
 The sharks cannot get inside, and they don't try.

 • The cage is attached to the boat at all times.